viczam/makeen-hapi/readme.md

 The plugin can create a full CRUD service container and REST routes for you and also allow you to create and add custom service containers and routes.
 All this is being done by overidding the the `boot` method:

-The bellow example will create a full fledged hapijs plugin containing BooksRepository service container and full REST CRUD routes.
+The bellow example will create a hapijs plugin containing BooksRepository service container and complete REST CRUD routes:

 ```js
 import { Plugin } from 'makeen-core';